janaagaard75/azure-functions-typescript/README.md

 ## To Do

-- Move some logic to an external file.
+- Are source maps needed when running tests?
+What about when starting a local environment?
 - Continuous deployment to Azure through CircleCI.
+- Move some logic to an external file as a proof of concept.
-- Use a Node module.
+- Use a Node module as a proof of concept.
 - Better type definition for the functions.
 (HttpResponse is missing.)
 - Protect the master branch?
+This can only be done once the project has become public.
 - Rollup?
-- Husky?
-- Danger?
+Remember to add both Day.js and something else.
+- Pre-commit for Prettier?
+See <https://prettier.io/docs/en/precommit.html>.